United Nations Security Council Resolution 2270: Significance

-North Korea’s response
+North Korea's response

-Spokespersons of the North Korean government and the Minister of Foreign Affairs announced statements on March 4, 2016, about 40 hours after the adoption of Resolution 2270, in North Korea’s first response to the adoption, which read “North Korea flatly rejects the UN Security Council Resolution 2270 and will take countermeasures.”
+Spokespersons of the North Korean government and the Minister of Foreign Affairs announced statements on March 4, 2016, about 40 hours after the adoption of Resolution 2270, in North Korea's first response to the adoption, which read "North Korea flatly rejects the UN Security Council Resolution 2270 and will take countermeasures."

-Earlier on March 3, Kim Jong-un, the First Chairman of the National Defense Commission of North Korea, said "We have to get our nuclear warheads deployed for national defense ready to be launched anytime."
+One day prior, North Korean supreme leader Kim Jong-un said, "We need to get the nuclear warheads deployed for national defense always on standby so as to be fired any moment."

 He visited Wonsan, a naval base in Kangwon Province and watched the firing of six rounds of a new multiple rocket launcher on the day of the adoption of the resolution in an apparent show of power.

-On the same day, Kim Jong-un said "North Korea will shift all military responses to preemptive mode", while he denounced the resolution and the joint US-South Korea military exercise scheduled to take place from March 7 and also slammed South Korean President Park Geun-hye by name.
+On the same day, Kim Jong-un said, "Now is the time for us to convert our mode of military counteraction toward the enemies into one of pre-emptive attack in every aspect," while he denounced the resolution and the joint US-South Korea military exercise scheduled to take place from March 7 and also slammed South Korean President Park Geun-hye by name.

 On April 3, a month after the adoption of the resolution, North Korea delivered more threatening messages through its state agencies and channels.
-Korean Central Television, for instance, reported “North Korea condemns the vicious resolution of the UN Security Council as the most heinous provocation against our Republic, which is a dignified sovereign state, and flatly opposes the resolution.”
+Korean Central Television, for instance, reported "North Korea condemns the vicious resolution of the UN Security Council as the most heinous provocation against our Republic, which is a dignified sovereign state, and flatly opposes the resolution."

-Demanding an apology from the South Korean president, North Korea also threatened an attack on Cheong Wa Dae (the presidential residence of South Korea) by saying "The apology will the last chance for the evil Cheong Wa Dae and reactionary authorities to avoid being engulfed in the flames of nuclear inferno."
+Demanding an apology from the South Korean president, North Korea also threatened an attack on the Blue House (the presidential residence of South Korea) by saying, "This will be the last opportunity for the Blue House and the reactionary ruling institutions, which are the cradles of evil, to avoid the punishment of a fiery baptism."

-In response to joint US-South Korea military drills, North Korea even posed a military threat of ‘Seoul liberation operation’.
+In response to joint US-South Korea military drills, North Korea even posed a military threat of "Seoul liberation operation".
 Meanwhile, North Korea continued its provocations that have raised tensions on the Korean peninsula, such as the firing of a new multiple rocket launcher, short- and mid-range ballistic missiles and surface-to-air missiles, the attempts to jam GPS signals of South Korea, and the testing of a new surface-to-air guided missile system.